Field Trip: Wings & Wine Tasting in Vina

 Description

-Take a memorable trip to where California history was made and where monks and a winemaker now reside.
+Take a memorable trip to where California history was made and where monks and a wine maker now reside.
 As we leave Chico, our first travels will include Meridian and Lassen Roads.
-This is an excellent location to see Horned Larks, Prairie Falcons, Bald Eagles, Merlin, Rough-legged Hawk, and Ferruginous Hawk.
-Time permitting, we'll explore riparian and oak woodland habitats of the Sacramento River in search of resident and wintering birds such as woodpeckers, raptors, thrushes, sparrows, bluebirds, and ducks, and find a suitable spot for lunch in the Woodson Bridge County Park.
-Then we head on over to the Abbey of New Clairvaux in nearby Vina, California, home to a community of Trappist monks that was founded in 1955.
-A discussion of the history of the property and its relation to the history of California, the story of its current residents, a tour of the Twelfth Century Monastic Chapter House, and wine tasting will all be included.
-Tour and wine-tasting fees are included in the price.
+This is an excellent location to see Horned Lark, Prairie Falcons, Bald Eagles, Merlin, Rough-legged Hawk, and Ferruginous Hawk.
+Next, we'll explore the riparian and oak woodland habitats of the Sacramento River in search of resident and wintering birds such as woodpeckers, raptors, thrushes, sparrows, bluebirds, ducks and more.
+Time allowing, we may travel to Cone Grove Park or another suitable spot for lunch, on our way to the Abbey of New Clairvaux in nearby Vina, California, home to a community of Trappist monks that was founded in 1955.
+A discussion of the history of the property and its relation to the history of California, the story of its current residents, a tour of the under re-construction Twelfth Century Monastic Chapter House, and wine tasting will all be included.
+Tour and wine tasting fees included in price.
 Bring lunch, water, and binoculars.

 Field Trip Leaders